nihalshaikh-analyst/NYC-TLC-Data-Understanding-EDA-Statistical-Regression-ML-Models/README.md

 ## Insights
-**1This dataset includes variables that should be helpful for building prediction model(s) on taxi cab ride fares.**
+**1. This dataset includes variables that should be helpful for building prediction model(s) on taxi cab ride fares.**

-**2The identified unusual values are trips that are a short distance but have high charges associated with them, as shown in the             total_amount variable.
+**2. The identified unusual values are trips that are a short distance but have high charges associated with them, as shown in the             total_amount variable.
 Reference screenshots.**